alexpeterhall/quotes/quotes.md

 "You are seeing everything in the mirror of your mind, and the mirror is wonky.
 First, fix it." - Sadhguru "You can’t reason someone out of something they didn’t reason themselves into." - Unknown " Where it is a duty to worship the sun, it is pretty sure to be a crime to examine the laws of heat." - John Morley, statesman and writer (24 Dec 1838-1923)
+"Where there is perception there, is deception." - via Thich Nhat Hanh

 ## Leadership